 A homemade long tool rest can be a useful accessory.
 It’s a great help if the tool rest is longer than the spindle you are turning by at least 25 mm at each end.
-This gives tool access to the ends of the spindle, and it’s much easier to turn sweeping curves accurately if you don’t have to keep moving a short tool rest.
-Few lathes come with a very long tool rest as standard.
-They can often be bought as an accessory, at substantial cost.
-Over a certain length, they need two stems to keep them rigid and stop chatter.
+This extra length gives tool access to the ends of the spindle, and it’s much easier to turn sweeping curves accurately if you don’t have to keep moving a short tool rest.
+Lathes don’t usually come with a very long tool rest as standard.
+One can often be bought as an accessory, at substantial cost.
+Over a certain length, a long rest needs two stems to keep it rigid and stop chatter.

 Make the two stems of round steel bar.
 One needs to fit your existing tool rest holder.
 The other can be any size because you will drill the holder to fit.
 The length should bring the top of the rest to the proper height when it is fitted into the wooden holder.

-Drill a hole in one end of each bar, using a tapping drill that matches some threaded rod.
-Tap the thread and screw in a short bit of the rod.
-Tighten it in the hole so it stays secure.
-If you insert the rod about 25 mm deep and it projects about the same distance that will be about right.
+I made mine by drilling a hole in one end of each bar, using a tapping drill that matched a bit of threaded rod.
+I tapped the thread and screwed in a short bit of the rod.
+It was tight in the hole so it would stay secure.
+Inserting the rod about 25 mm deep and projecting about the same distance seemed about right.
 If you don’t have a tap, you could drill a larger hole and use adhesive to keep the threaded rod in place.

 More simply, you could just glue the stems into holes about a quarter of the way along from each end of the wooden rest.
 The main thing is to make sure the stems are parallel to each other and securely held in the wood.

 My homemade long tool rest began life as an oak table leg, about 600 mm long, 40 mm thick and 50 mm deep.
 I find it quite strong enough.
 I planed the front to make a slope.

 The holder (banjo)